nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    Use case resumes at 7.

  * 7a.
-The input task index is invalid or the team member is not found in the project.
+The input task index is invalid or the teammate is not found in the project.
    * 7a1.
 PMS shows an error message.

    Use case resumes at 7.

  * 7b.
-The task has already been associated with the team member.
+The task has already been associated with the teammate.
    * 7b1.
 PMS shows an error message.

    Use case resumes at 9.